jacubero/aws-architect-associate/docs/decoupled.rst

 	Amazon SQS automatically deletes messages that have been in a queue for more than maximum message retention period.
 The default message retention period is 4 days.
 However, you can set the message retention period to a value from 60 seconds to 1,209,600 seconds (14 days) using the ``SetQueueAttributes`` action.
 Once the message retention limit is reached, your messages are automatically deleted.

+Amazon SQS uses short polling by default, querying only a subset of the servers (based on a weighted random distribution) to determine whether any messages are available for inclusion in the response.
+Short polling works for scenarios that require higher throughput.
+However, you can also configure the queue to use Long polling instead, to reduce cost.

+The ``ReceiveMessageWaitTimeSeconds`` is the queue attribute that determines whether you are using Short or Long polling.
+By default, its value is zero which means it is using Short polling.
+If it is set to a value greater than zero, then it is Long polling.
+Quick facts about SQS Long Polling:

+* Long polling helps reduce your cost of using Amazon SQS by reducing the number of empty responses when there are no messages available to return in reply to a ReceiveMessage request sent to an Amazon SQS queue and eliminating false empty responses when messages are available in the queue but aren't included in the response.

+* Long polling reduces the number of empty responses by allowing Amazon SQS to wait until a message is available in the queue before sending a response.
+Unless the connection times out, the response to the ``ReceiveMessage`` request contains at least one of the available messages, up to the maximum number of messages specified in the ``ReceiveMessage`` action.

+* Long polling eliminates false empty responses by querying all (rather than a limited number) of the servers.
+Long polling returns messages as soon any message becomes available.

 Amazon SQS Standard Queues
 ==========================